 At fifteen, he played his first Wurlitzer and exhibited a natural talent for the popular music loved by fans of theatre organ.
 In the world of silent film, Brett is known for scoring and accompanying many films but is best known for dramatic films such as King Of Kings, Phantom Of The Opera, The Ten Commandments, Broken Blossoms, Wings, and The Eagle.
 He plays annually for several film festivals including the International Film Festival hosted by the American Film Institute, and has been a featured performer at national conventions of the American Guild of Organists and the American Theatre Organ Society.
 He has toured extensively as a solo artist, featured soloist with orchestras, and film accompanist abroad and throughout the United States.

-We are indeed fortunate to have Brett accompaning our October 30th Silent Sundays' presentation of Phantom of the Opera starring Lon Chaney.
+We are indeed fortunate to have Brett accompaning our October 29th, 2023 Silent Sundays' presentation of The General starring Buster Keaton.

 Come join us at our October Silent Sundays.
 You'll be amazed and delighted.